 - Peer-to-peer lending

 - Crowd Funding

 The medical sector is another major blockchain application sector at present.
 There are countless scenarios where blockchain can truly shine.
 Hospitals have to deal with a lot of falsifying reports and counterfeit drugs.

 Moreover, there are many cases where doctors falsify their medical certificate and carry on treating patients.
 Blockchain POC framework can tell you whether your blockchain solution can solve these issues.
 Moreover, help maintain the patient’s privacy with disclosing medical records.
-In an early stage of blockchain POC development, you need to make sure that your implementation offer full security in the healthcare sector.
+In an early stage of blockchain POC development, you need to make sure that your implementation offer full security in the blockchain for healthcare sector.
 You can use blockchain proof of concept in these use cases –

 - Records sharing